 Over the last few years Mika has been increasingly engaged by a number of clients to assist them in their tax audit procedures and to represent them in tax litigations involving e.g. complex transfer pricing issues and anti-avoidance claims – such work occasionally taking most of his time.

 Mika’s previous experience includes working for a major auditing company as well as the Finnish Tax Administration.

 Mika is ranked in Band 1 by e.g. Chambers Europe within tax.
 He is also recognized by major international publications (including The Legal 500 and Who’s Who Legal) as one of the leading experts in Finland within corporate tax.

-Mika is highly appreciated by clients as he has “a strong commercial mindset and provides high-quality delivery” and “a very good ability to analyse complex tax issues and to propose practical solutions” (Chambers Europe, 2018).
-According to clients Mika “is very creative in designing tax structures and has very good international knowledge” (Chambers Europe, 2017).
+Mika is appreciated by clients as he has “a strong commercial mindset and provides high-quality delivery” and “a very good ability to analyse complex tax issues and to propose practical solutions” (Chambers Europe, 2023).
+According to clients, Mika “is very creative in designing tax structures and has very good international knowledge” (Chambers Europe, 2017).
 Clients are also impressed with his “capability to identify important aspects in a matter and focus on those” (Chambers Europe, 2019).
 One client praises Mika’s expertise saying that his “vast experience together with his strategic view was and continues to be an asset for our company” (The Legal 500, 2022).

 Mika Ohtonen’s experience includes advising:

 - Roblox Corporation in the acquisition of Speechly;

 - Warburg Pincus in the acquisition of Epassi Group;